Gochujang Plays the Bass Line in this Quick, Delicious Dinner Dish

 Add the soy and sesame oil in half-cup increments, stirring until dissolved.
 Continue browning until it achieves a dark chocolate brown color, but retains a thick, paste-like consistency, about two hours or even more.
 Turns the color of very dark molasses, but it takes constant stirring on a very low flame.
 Should be a thick paste.

-Get Denise's family recipe for Greek dolmathes (stuffed grape leaves)
+Get Denise's family recipe for her grandmother's kimchi as well as their favorite Greek dolmathes (stuffed grape leaves).

 All photos courtesy Denise della Santina.